 A virtual call center is very unlike traditional call centers.
 In the past, a team of call center agents were housed at a single site, with supervisors and team leaders evaluating performance and providing guidance in-person.
 In a virtual call center, agents – and sometimes their managers – conduct business out of a variety of remote locations, including branches and home offices.
 Many virtual call center strategies also include the use of third-party call center service providers.

-There are a variety of virtual call center software products that enable effective virtual call center operations.
+There are a variety of top-rated virtual call center software products that enable effective virtual call center operations.
 Among the most applicable and valuable are:

 Companies who move to a virtual call center model can realize significant advantages, including: